Food allergy

 What are the symptoms of a food allergy?

 Someone who has a food allergy often reacts when consuming small amounts of a food.
-There is a wide range of symptoms.
-Organs may also be affected.
+There is a wide range of symptoms and various organs may be affected.

 Possible symptoms include: